NguyenTam/Artificial_Intelligence_A_Star/README.md

 This project was done in a well collaborated group: Nguyen Tam, Johansson Alex, Dutruit Jérémie and Stenroth Johan.

-My main contribution is implement the A-star algorithm.
+My main contribution is the A-star implementation.